-Since becoming a Youth Champion for Plan International in the Solomon Islands, 17-year-old Katrina has discovered her voice and is using it to campaign for girls’ education.
+Since becoming a Youth Champion for Plan International in the Solomon Islands, 17-year-old Katrina has discovered her voice and is using it to campaign for free education for girls.

 To be a girl in the Solomon Islands, it means you have to respect your parents, elder brothers and sisters, do house chores and perform well in class, so that you can successfully complete school and excel further.